-Dental implants are a permanent and appealing solution to replace missing or extracted teeth, dental implants are better than other alternatives like bridges because no additional teeth need to be altered to place the new tooth.
+Dental implants are a permanent and appealing solution to replace missing or extracted teeth.
+They are better than other alternatives like bridges because no additional teeth need to be altered to place the new tooth.

-The dental implant surgery must be allowed about 3-6 months to heal, and during this time the jaw bone will form around the implant in a process called osseointegration.
+The implant must be allowed about 3-6 months to heal, and during this time the jaw bone will form around the implant in a process called osseointegration.
 During this healing time you can have temporary crowns installed so that you can eat and speak normally and maintain a proper aesthetic appearance for your smile.

-According to a dentist, after the dental implants have healed, it is time to place an abutment on the dental implants.
+After the implant has healed it is time to place an abutment on the implant.
 The abutment serves as the base for your new tooth.
 One this is placed an impression of the abutment is taken and is used to create your permanent restoration.
 Some offices have an onsite lab to create the crown, but others will have to send it to an outside lab.
 Once the restoration is completed you can return to the office to attach the restoration permanently.
-Your smile will look just like it used to, and after a short period of getting used to the dental implants it will feel just like one of your own teeth.
+Your smile will look just like it used to, and after a short period of getting used to the implant it will feel just like one of your own teeth.